Scope

 Matthias Bentert (University of Bergen, Norway)

-Fedor Fomin (University of Bergen, Norway)
+Fedor V. Fomin (University of Bergen, Norway)

 Markus Hecher (Computer science Research Institute of Lens, France)